emsesp/EMS-ESP32/README.md

 When the ESP8266 boots it will send a start signal via MQTT.
 This is picked up by Home Assistant it sends me a notification informing me that the device has booted.
 Useful for knowing when the ESP gets reset - it can happen.

-I'm using the standard PubSubClient client so make sure you set -DMQTT_MAX_PACKET_SIZE=512 as the default package size is 128 and our JSON messages are around 220 bytes.
+I'm using the standard PubSubClient client so make sure you set -DMQTT_MAX_PACKET_SIZE=300 as the default package size is 128 and our JSON messages are around 220 bytes.

 I run Mosquitto on my Raspberry PI 3.

+The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/boiler/boiler_data`.
+Example payload:

+`{"wWCurTmp":"43.0","wWHeat":"on","curFlowTemp":"51.7","retTemp":"48.0","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.6","boilTemp":"54.7","pumpMod":"4"}`
+home/boiler/boiler_data

-The temperature values of the thermostat are sent as a JSON object using `home/boiler/thermostat` and payload for example of `{"currtemp":"22.30","seltemp":"20.00"}`
+The temperature values of the thermostat as two seperate TOPICS `home/boiler/thermostat_currtemp` and `home/boiler/thermostat_seltemp`

+Values sent from HA to set the temperature come in via the subscribed topic `home/boiler/thermostat_temp`

-The topics can be configured in the `TOPIC_*` defines in `boiler.ino`.
-Make sure you change the HA configuration too.
+These topics can be configured in the `TOPIC_*` defines in `boiler.ino`.
+Make sure you change the HA configuration too to match.

 ## Home Assistant Configuration